jcoreNL/spring-4.3-exam-notes/README.md

 ### How can you create a shared application context in a JUnit test?

 ### What does a static `@Bean` method do?
+`@Bean` annotated methods are proxied using CGLIB through inheritance.
+Static methods cannot be overridden which means they cannot be proxied.
+This way the static method annotated with `@Bean` will generate a new instance of the bean on each call which is not the expected singleton behavior.

 ### What is a ProperySourcesPlaceholderConfigurer used for?